-The above operating subsidiaries are engaged primarily in the research, development, manufacture, sale and support of the products and systems described below, and are subsidiaries of ESCO Technologies Holding Inc., a wholly-owned direct subsidiary of ESCO.
+The above listed operating subsidiaries are engaged primarily in the research, development, manufacture, sale and support of the products and systems described below, and are subsidiaries of ESCO Technologies Holding Inc., a wholly-owned direct subsidiary of ESCO.
 ESCO and its direct and indirect subsidiaries are hereinafter collectively referred to as the "Company".
-The Company's businesses are subject to a number of risks and uncertainties, including without limitation those discussed in Item 1A. below.
-See also "Management's Discussion and Analysis" appearing in the 2010 Annual Report, which is herein incorporated by reference, and "Forward-Looking Information" below.
+The Company's businesses are subject to a number of risks and uncertainties, including without limitation those discussed in Item 1A. below, which is incorporated herein by reference.
+See also "Management's Discussion and Analysis" appearing in the 2011 Annual Report, which is herein incorporated by reference, and "Forward-Looking Information" below.